Is Training With No Events Discouraging??

 She’s done some socially-distanced events, but they are a far cry from the adventures, races, and gatherings Nickel typically gets to in a year.

 Training with no events has been a challenge, so she just created her own events.

 Here’s her advice for creating some self-motivation:

-It doesn’t have to be perfect.
-It doesn’t have to be an IRONMAN race or a triathlon or a century ride.
-It doesn’t have to be a six month training program.
+It doesn?t have to be perfect., nor an IRONMAN race or a triathlon or a century ride.

 Ways to Find Motivation are Internal or External – or Both